NorenzL/Etch-a-Sketch/README.md

 2. Adjust the grid size by clicking the `Change Grid Size` button.
 3. Hover your mouse over the grid tiles to draw.
 4. Click the `Reset` button to reset the tiles back to white.

+## Contributing

+If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+Contributions are welcome!